gubinfdu/game-2048/README.md

 This file is prepared to realize the popular game 2048.
-It contains most functions of this game.

 Many parameters could be adjusted easily, such as size (usually 4 * 4), target (usually 2048), random number (usually 2 and 4).